petrmac/coding-exercise/README.md

 This is a coding exercise project.
 The goal is to demonstrate applicants understanding of the current code and ability to improve it.

-The example application provides the weather forecast for given `latitude` and `longitude`.
+The example REST application provides the weather forecast for given `latitude` and `longitude`.
 Current implementation uses weather API at https://open-meteo.com/.
 You can see the API description on the page.

-The application is unfinished, there are some errors and some tests are wrong.
+The example Spring Boot application is unfinished, there are some errors and some tests are wrong.
-There is a simple endpoint serving the hourly forecast in a map indexed by time.
+There is a simple endpoint serving the hourly forecast.
 The expected output looks as follows:
 ```shell